-EMERGENCY OVERVIEW: Product Description: This product is supplied as brown, odorless capsules and light green capsule-shaped tablets.
+EMERGENCY OVERVIEW: Product Description: This product is supplied as odorless, round, white to marbled off-white tablets.
 Health Hazards: In the workplace, exposure via inhalation and skin contact may cause irritation.
-Eve contact can cause mechanical irritation.
-Non-therapeutic use may be harmful.
-In therapeutic use, the most common adverse effects include nausea, diarrhea and constipation.
-Additional adverse effects on the central nervous and digestive system may occur.
-Extremely rare allergic reactions including anaphylaxis and anaphylactic shock have been reported.
-May cause harm to the fetus, based on animal data.
+Dusts from tablets can cause mechanical irritation to the eyes.
+Accidental ingestion may be harmful.
+In therapeutic use, the most common adverse effects reported are indigestion, constipation, dry mouth, dizziness or faintness, impotence, cold extremities, runny nose, depression, confusion, insomnia, nightmares, fatigue, weakness, lack of energy, swelling.
+Therapeutic use can cause serious adverse effect to the central and peripheral nervous and cardiovascular systems.
+Allergic reactions have been reported.
+Can cause harm to the fetus, based on human and animal data.
+May cause harm to breast-fed babies.
+Limited evidence of carcinogenic effect, based on animal data.
 These effects may be possible as a result of workplace exposure.
 Refer to Section 11 (Toxicological Information) for additional information on adverse effects.
 Flammability Hazards: This product requires substantial pre-heating before ignition occurs.
-When involved in a fire, this product may decompose and produce irritating vapors and toxic compounds (including carbon, magnesium, iron, titanium, silicon and nitrogen oxides).
+When involved in a fire, this product may decompose and produce irritating vapors and toxic compounds (including carbon, magnesium, sodium and nitrogen oxides).
 Reactivity Hazards: This product is not reactive.
-Environmental Hazards: Negligible.
+Environmental Hazards: The active ingredient of this product may cause acute harm to aquatic organisms.
+Release to the environment may have adverse effect.
 Emergency Recommendations: Emergency responders must wear personal protective equipment suitable for the situation to which they are responding.